-The façade acts as a biophilic design feature, with light entering through the façade generating unique shadow patterns on the inside, helping to keep reinforce an ever changing environment, aiding productivity and stimulating the mind.
+The façade acts as a biophilic design feature, with light entering through the façade generating unique shadow patterns on the inside, helping to reinforce an ever changing environment, aiding productivity and stimulating the mind.

 The Spine derives its name from the striking geometric staircase to the north of the building, inspired by the form of the human vertebrae and visible from the outside.

-The Spine has been designed according to the scientific and medical research principles established in the WELL standard.
+The Spine has been designed according to the scientific and medical research principles established in the WELL Standard.
 An agile workplace environment contains a variety of work settings appropriate to a wide range of tasks and also encourages people to be much more active in their workplace environment.

 Our integration of architecture and interior design has embedded wellness and biophilia into the building environment, along with the highest standards for provision of fresh air and water.
-None-visual methods have also been used, such as soundscape which have a naturally calming effect on the mind, as well as a naturalistic environment using a natural colour palette.Learn more about our interior design of The Spine here.
+Non-visual methods have also been used, such as soundscape which have a naturally calming effect on the mind, as well as a naturalistic environment using a natural colour palette.Learn more about our interior design of The Spine here.